 Our pest control technicians are thorough and detailed as they inspect the interior and exterior of your home.
 We will search primarily for entry points and take the preventative measures necessary.

 The majority of our customers choose our Home Protection Plan.
 Quarterly (every three months), one of our pest control technicians will come to inspect and treat your home for pests.
-By doing this consistently, you build an incredible defense against pests during their most active times of the year.
+Doing this consistently builds an incredible defense against pests during their most active times of the year.

 Secure your home from pests

 Choose to work with us at Aspen Pest Control.
 We care about every one of our customers and work until you are satisfied with the results.
-You have enough on your plate—the last thing you should be worried about are pests.
+You have enough on your plate—the last thing you should worry about is pests.

 Talk with an expert pest control technician